 Shift operations operate correctly, except that large shifts on negative numbers infill with ‘1’s and will often result in a final answer of “-1”.

 Normally the OverflowError exception is raised for floating point wrap-around errors but, for implementations of Python written in C, exception handling for floating point operations cannot be assumed to catch this type of error because they are not standardized in the underlying C language.
 Because of this, most floating point operations cannot be depended on to raise this exception.

+Attempts to convert large integers that cannot be represented as a double-precision IEEE 754 value to float will raise OverflowError.

+[py3.7]> bigint = 2 * 10 ** 308 [py3.7]> float(bigint) Traceback (most recent call last): File "<stdin>", line 1, in <module> OverflowError: int too large to convert to float

 6.15.2 Guidance to language users

 To mitigate the issues associated with floating point types: